 Financial counsellors can also advise about consumer credit law, debt enforcement practices, bankruptcy, industry hardship policies and government concessions.

 Simply call our free Financial Helpline on 1800 007 007.

 Assisting you to deal with debt and organise your finances

+Our counsellors regularly visit the outer suburbs in Tasmania and the Tasmanian prisons.
 Community-based organisations can request education sessions for their members about any finance related issue.
-Our counsellors also regularly visit the Tasmanian prisons.

 The Financial Counselling Service is funded by the Australian Government Department of Social Services.
 Visit dss.gov.au for more information.
 This service is also supported by the Crown through the Department of Communities Tasmania.

 Anglicare is committed to providing you with important updates and access to information and assistance during the COVID-19 crisis.
 This includes the Tasmanian Government Coronavirus Stimulus and Support packages.